CHEF "CAP'N" COOK

 Pans needing Re-Seasoning

-If the pan was not seasoned properly or a portion of the seasoning has worn off and food sticks to the surface
+If the pan was not seasoned properly or a portion of the seasoning

-or there is rust, then it should be properly cleaned and
+wore off and food sticks to the surface or there is rust, then it should

 1. Remove any food residue by cleaning the pan thoroughly with hot water and a scouring pad.
+I understand that heating the pan first

-still safe to touch helps open the pores of the
+to a temperature that is still safe to touch helps open the pores

-metal and makes it easier to clean.
+of the metal and makes it easier to clean.

-2. Dry the pan immediately with dish towel or
+2. Dry the pan immediately with dish towel or paper towel.

 3. Season the pan as outlined above.